A. http://www.ke5fx.com/gpib/setup.exe will always point to the latest version.

 A. Some Agilent adapters claim to support NI488.2 compatibility.
 Although I don't have any direct experience with the compatibility layer, reports from users have been positive.
 Try searching for "NI488.2" at http://www.agilent.com for further details.

-One user has indicated that the Agilent 82357A adapter works well with PN and SSM, and can also acquire host-requested plots with 7470, throuh the NI488.2 compatibility layer provided by the Agilent E2094Q I/O Libraries Suite 15.0 package.
+At least one user has indicated that the Agilent 82357A adapter works well with PN and SSM, and can also acquire host-requested plots with 7470, throuh the NI488.2 compatibility layer provided by the Agilent E2094Q I/O Libraries Suite 15.0 package.
 Device-initiated plotting did not appear to work properly with the 82357A in this case, and the Agilent 82350 adapter was not usable at all.

 Carlo Canziani of Agilent Technologies Italia S.p.A. reports: